tmorin/ceb/book/builders-and-decorators/AttributeDelegateBuilder.md

-# DelegateBuilder
+# AttributeDelegateBuilder

-The class `AttributeDelegateBuilder` provides services to delegate the mutations of an attribute to targets (i.e. child nodes).
+The class `AttributeDelegateBuilder` provides services to delegate the mutations of an attribute to targets (i.e. a child nodes).

 The static method `AttributeDelegateBuilder.get(attributeBuilder)` returns a fresh builder.
 The builder expects the instance of an `AttributeBuilder`.